-Minimally Proficient Partially Proficient Multiply and divide integers and other rational Multiply and divide integers and other rational numbers numbers numbers. a.
+Performance Level Descriptors Minimally Proficient Partially Proficient Multiply and divide integers and other rational numbers.
+Multiply and divide integers and other rational numbers. a.
 Identify that multiplication is extended from fractions to rational numbers by requiring that operations continue to satisfy the properties of operations, particularly the distributive property, leading to products such as $(-1)(-1) = 1$ and the rules for multiplying signed numbers.
 Identify products of rational numbers. a.
 Recognize that multiplication is extended from fractions to rational numbers by requiring that operations continue to satisfy the properties of operations, particularly the distributive property, leading to products such as $(-1)(-1) = 1$ and the rules for multiplying signed numbers.
 Identify products of rational numbers by describing real-world context. b.
 Identify that integers can be divided, provided that the divisor is not zero, and every quotient of integers (with non-zero divisor) is a rational number.
-If $p$ and $q$ are integers, then $-(p/q) = (-p)/q = p/(-q)$ . c.
+If p and q are integers, then $-(p/q) = (-p)/q = p/(-q)$. c.
 Multiply and divide rational numbers. b.
 Recognize that integers can be divided, provided that the divisor is not zero, and every quotient of integers (with non-zero divisor) is a rational number.
-If p and $q$ are integers, then $-(p/q) = (-p)/q = p/(-q)$ .
+If p and q are integers, then $-(p/q) = (-p)/q = p/(-q)$.
 Identify quotients of rational numbers by describing real-world context. d.
 Identify decimal form of a rational number. c.
 Use properties of operations as strategies to multiply and divide rational numbers. d.
 Identify decimal form of a rational number; know that the decimal form of a rational number terminates in 0's or eventually repeats.
 Proficient Highly Proficient Multiply and divide integers and other rational numbers.
 Multiply and divide integers and other rational numbers. a.
 Understand that multiplication is extended from fractions to rational numbers by requiring that operations continue to satisfy the properties of operations, particularly the distributive property, leading to products such as $(-1)(-1) = 1$ and the rules for multiplying signed numbers.
 Interpret products of rational numbers by describing real-world context. a.
 Explain that multiplication is extended from fractions to rational numbers by requiring that operations continue to satisfy the properties of operations, particularly the distributive property, leading to products such as $(-1)(-1) = 1$ and the rules for multiplying signed numbers.
 Interpret products of rational numbers by describing real-world context. b.
 Understand that integers can be divided, provided that the divisor is not zero, and every quotient of integers (with non-zero divisor) is a rational number.
-If p and $q$ are integers, then $-(p/q) = (-p)/q = p/(-q)$ .
+If p and q are integers, then $-(p/q) = (-p)/q = p/(-q)$.
 Interpret quotients of rational numbers by describing real-world context. b.
 Explain that integers can be divided, provided that the divisor is not zero, and every quotient of integers (with non-zero divisor) is a rational number.
-If $p$ and $q$ are integers, then $-(p/q) = (-p)/q = p/(-q)$ .
-Interpret quotients of rational numbers by describing real-world context. b.
-Understand that integers can be divided, provided that the divisor is not zero, and every quotient of integers (with non-zero divisor) is a rational number.
-If p and q are integers, then -(p/q) = (-p)/q = p/(-q).
+If p and q are integers, then $-(p/q) = (-p)/q = p/(-q)$.
 Interpret quotients of rational numbers by describing real-world context. c.
-Apply properties of operations as strategies to multiply and divide rational numbers. b.
-Explain that integers can be divided, provided that the divisor is not zero, and every quotient of integers (with non-zero divisor) is a rational number.
-If p and q are integers, then $-(p/q) = (-p)/q = p/(-q)$ .
-Interpret quotients of rational numbers by describing real-world context. c.
-Apply properties of operations as strategies to multiply and divide rational numbers in a real-world context.
+Apply properties of operations as strategies to multiply and divide rational numbers.d.
+Convert a rational number to decimal form using c.
+Apply properties of operations as strategies to multiply and divide rational numbers in a real-world context. long division; know that the decimal form of a rational number terminates in 0's or eventually repeats. d.
+Convert a rational number to decimal form using long division; know that the decimal form of a rational number terminates in O's or eventually repeats.